Balanced Physical Therapy20325 N. 51st Avenue

 What to expect: You will have a comprehensive evaluation of your strength, flexibility, balance and coordination of specific dance movements.
 Your alignment and posture will be assessed in both various dance positions and normal standing posture.
 These findings, along with your goals, will determine your plan.
 Typically 6-10 private sessions within 2 months can be expected.
 After the initial solo sessions, then you are able to attend group classes, specifically for dancers and/or intelligent movement classes (which are scheduled throughout the week) if needed.
 Often times, dancers like to attend at least 1x/week to keep up their skills and body awareness/training.

 A dance screen or physical is quick and easy!
-Come in and see how "ready" your body is for dance and what you will need to work on to keep your muscles and joints balanced for your best performances!!
+Come in and see how "ready" your body is for dance and what you will need to work on to keep your muscles and joints balanced for your best performances throughout the year.
+All levels of experience will benefit!

 What to expect: You will go through a quick medical history questionnaire and answer a few specific questions about your dance, cheer leading or gymnastics.
 After that, a dance medicine specialist will watch you complete specific movements (research tested and used with many professional companies) and assess your strength, flexibility, balance, coordination, pointe and other measures as needed.

-You will then be given specific exercises to work on to help you improve your performance!
+You will then be given specific exercises to work on to help you improve your performance.
+In addition, there are specific Pilates for Dancers classes given throughout the week.

 Duets, Trios or Quartets